Hiding under the bed….

 - Combine the remaining ½ cup of liquid and the honey or maple syrup in a saucepan.
 Slowly bring the water and honey mixture to a boil.
 If you have a kitchen thermometer, you want it to reach at least 240 degrees.
 If not, just keep boiling, stirring constantly for about 5 minutes.
 Remove from heat.

 - Turn on mixer with gelatin mixture to medium speed ans whisk while slowly pouring the honey/water mixture into the mixing bowl with the gelatin mix (which will be hardened by now).

 - When add honey mix is added, turn the mixer to high and whisk for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream.
 It should form soft peaks.

 - Grease a 9x13 inch baking dish with coconut oil, or line with parchment paper, leaving some on the sides to be able to pull up.

 - When marshmallows are whipped, pour into the lined/greased dish and smooth evenly.

-- Let sit at least 4 hours (overnight is better).
+- Let rest at least 4 hours (overnight is better).

 - Flip on to a cutting board and cut with a well oiled pizza cutter or knife.
 Dust with cinnamon powder and/or coconut sugar if desired to keep from being sticky.

-- Store in an airtight container but not in the refrigerator.
+- Store in an airtight container on the counter.

 Ever made marshmallows?
 If not- give it a try!